kylemanna/blog.kylemanna.com/_posts/2016-11-04-kicad-schematic-label-breaks-netlist.md

 Are these bugs?
 The junction issue probably isn't, it's just inconsistent.
 The label intersection issue probably should be detected by the ERC unless a junction is present.

-I'll file a bug and see what happens.
+I'll file a [bug report](https://bugs.launchpad.net/kicad/+bug/1639329) and see what happens.
 In the mean time, don't do this.